Microchip-MPLAB-Harmony/csp_apps_pic32mz_w1/apps/power/low_power_modes/readme.md

     ![output](images/console1.png)

-5. LED should be continously blinking
+5. LED should be continuously blinking
 6. Follow the instructions on console to verify different low power modes

 Following table provides the LED names: